Certified Guardian: How Guardians Are Paid

 Many times, questions about fees arise due to a lack of familiarity by the general public and some professionals about the existence of the National Guardianship Association and the Standards of Care.
 Since the fiduciary industry has been relatively unregulated specific to the roles of guardian and conservator, there has been little discussion of the qualifications and background of fiduciaries entering the profession.

 Money is Cited as An Interest of Court-Appointed Guardians

-While low fees may make family, awaiting their inheritance ecstatic, or may appeal to other interested parties, the ward may be at risk from short cuts specific to potential care needs and oversight.
+While low fees may make families, awaiting their inheritance ecstatic, or may appeal to other interested parties, the ward may be at risk from shortcuts specific to potential care needs and oversight.
 Attorney fees are fairly standard with higher fees attributed to more experienced or specialized attorneys.
 The time committed to an effort results in the final determination of fees.